ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/login-page.md

 In this training, we will use [React Hook Form](https://react-hook-form.com/) as our form library of choice.
 It is lightweight library that provides us with easy-to-use validation and integrates well with Ionic Framework input components.

-Terminate `ionic serve` and `npm test` scripts, then run the following terminal command:
+Terminate any running terminal instances, then install the following dependencies:

 ```bash
 $ npm install react-hook-form mutationobserver-shim